SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     """#

-Special characters in a string delimited by extended delimiters are incorporated into the resulting string as normal characters rather than as special characters.
+Special characters in a string delimited by extended delimiters appear in the resulting string as normal characters rather than as special characters.
 You can use extended delimiters to create strings with characters that would ordinarily have a special effect